getodk/docs/docs/central-troubleshooting.rst

 Migration fails due to out-of-memory error
 ------------------------------------------

-During upgrades, some versions of Central may perform complex database migrations that need more memory than the 2GB typically allocated to Central.
+During upgrades, some versions of Central may perform complex database migrations that need more memory than the 2 GB typically allocated to Central.

 If you get an error suggesting that the JavaScript heap is out of memory, try :ref:`increasing allocated memory <central-install-custom-memory>`.